 Testing your collection ensures that your code works well and integrates well with the rest of the Ansible ecosystem.
-Your collection should pass the general compile and sanity tests for Ansible code.
+Your collection should pass the sanity tests for Ansible code.
 You should also add unit tests to cover the code in your collection and integration tests to cover the interactions between your collection and ansible-core.

 The main tool for testing collections is

 ansible-test, Ansible’s testing tool described in Testing Ansible and provided by both the

 ansible-test tool from your collection directory, which must include

 community.general collection.
 See Testing Collection Contributions and Testing Ansible and Collections for testing guidelines.